-This is the seventh and final part of a series examining basic principles in Canadian criminal law.
+This is the seventh and final part of a series with Ottawa criminal lawyer Céline Dostaler that examines the basic principles of Canadian criminal law.

 Judges and lawyers are key players when a case goes to trial.
 But there is an equally important group of people who take part in each case and they are the members of the public.
 In Canada, each of us has a part in ensuring that the law is administered fairly.
 The three main areas where the public plays a part in our judicial system are serving on a jury, testifying as a witness and knowing the law.
 Let’s examine each one.

 What is it like to serve on a criminal jury?

 Serving on a jury and deciding whether someone has violated a Criminal Code offence is both challenging and rewarding for participants.
 While some may have reservations when they start the process, I believe most people enjoy jury duty.
 They experience something completely different from their everyday life and see firsthand how the law is applied and what lawyers really do in the courtroom.
 It has been my observation that most jurors develop an appreciation for nuances of the law that people outside the courtroom may not understand.

 Anyone charged with a criminal offence where a prison sentence of five years or more is a possibility has the right to a trial by jury.
 The biggest responsibility of a juror is to decide on their guilt, a decision that could put the person behind bars for years.
 After all of the testimony is heard, jurors meet in a room outside the courtroom to decide whether the prosecutor has proven beyond a reasonable doubt that the accused is guilty.
 All jurors must agree on a verdict.
 If they cannot, the judge may discharge the jury and call a new trial with a new jury panel.

 Throughout the trial and beyond, jurors are not permitted to tell anyone else about their deliberations.

 What if I am called for jury duty?